themesberg/flowbite-svelte/src/routes/docs/components/progress.md

 ---
 layout: componentLayout
 title: Svelte Progress Bar - Flowbite
-breadcrumb_title: Progress bar
+breadcrumb_title: Svelte Progress bar
+component_title: Progress
 dir: Components
 description: Use the progress bar component to show the completion rate of a data indicator or use it as a loader element
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items } from '../../props/Progressbar.json'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items } from '../../props/Progressbar.json'